-- (a) New and material evidence is available that, despite due diligence, was not available when the record closed; - (b) The decision of the Administrative Judge is based on an erroneous interpretation of statute, regulation or policy; - (c) The findings of the Administrative Judge are not based on substantial evidence; or - (d) The initial decision did not address all material issues of law and fact properly raised in the appeal.
-RIF Approval and Concurrence Employee first argues that the AJ did not address his claims that Agency failed to receive the necessary approvals or concurrence to conduct the instant RIF, and that it utilized inaccurate and incomplete documents in the realignment plan that formed the basis of the RIF.
+- (c) The findings of the Administrative Judge are not based on substantial evidence; or - (d) The initial decision did not address all material issues of law and fact properly raised in the appeal.

+RIF Approval and Concurrence

+Employee first argues that the AJ did not address his claim that Agency failed to receive the necessary approvals or concurrence to conduct the instant RIF.
+He also asserts that Agency utilized inaccurate and incomplete documents in the realignment plan which formed the basis of the RIF.
 This Board disagrees with Employee's position and finds that the AJ adequately addressed these issues in his Initial Decision.
-With respect to the RIF documents, the AJ made the following findings of fact: - 1.
-On or about June 29, 2011, the Chief of Police submitted a memorandum..."requesting authorization to realign programs and functions within the Office of Chief Information Officer (OCIO), Executive Office of the Chief of Police [to] conduct a Reduction-in-Force...to abolish 14 positions in the OCIO." - 2.
+With respect to the RIF documents, the AJ made the following findings of fact:

+- 1. On or about June 29, 2011, the Chief of Police submitted a memorandum..."requesting authorization to realign programs and functions within the Office of Chief Information Officer (OCIO), Executive Office of the Chief of Police [to] conduct a Reduction-in-Force...to abolish 14 positions in the OCIO."6 - 2.
 On June 29, 2011, Police Chief Cathy Lanier signed her assent to the RIF, and on June 30, 2011, Chief Financial Officer Jackson signed her approval.
-On September 8, 2011, Agency's request to conduct a realignment was approved by Shawn Stokes...and on September 13, 2011, the City Administrator concurred "in the realignment action." - 3.
-The required signatures on the RIF documents are authentic, timely, and properly procured in accordance with RIF regulations.
-12 Contrary to Employee's assertions, the AJ addressed his arguments concerning the approval of the RIF and concluded that the documents were authentic and accurate.
-The AJ &lt;sup>10 Initial Decision at 5.
+On September 8, 2011, Agency's request to conduct a realignment was approved by Shawn Stokes...and on September 13, 2011, the City Administrator concurred "in the realignment action."7 - 3.
+The required signatures on the RIF documents are authentic, timely, and properly procured in accordance with RIF regulations.8